spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 _If you are already a GitLab employee and would like to share your story, simply add a `remote_story:` element to your entry in `team.yml` and it will appear on that page._

-### Part-time contracts

-As part of our Diversity, Inclusion & Belonging  value, we support [Family and friends first](/handbook/values/#family-and-friends-first-work-second) approach.
-This is one of the many reasons we offer part-contracts in some teams.

-We are growing fast and unfortunately, not all teams are able to hire part-time team members yet.
-There are certain positions where we can only hire full-time team members.

-Candidates can ask for part-time contract during the interview process.
-Even when a team they are interviewing for can't accept part-time team members, there might be other teams looking for the same expertise that might do so.
-If you are a current team member and would like to switch to a  part-time contract, talk to your manager first.

 ## Meal Train

 In order to foster a sense of community and support fellow GitLab team members, if a team member is in need or experiencing a life disruption, they have the option of having a Meal Train started for them.
 A Meal Train is when a community comes together to support someone experiencing a difficult or disrupting event in their life who would benefit from having a meal provided to them during this time.